frontal-labs/brand-kit/README.md

 1. Run `pnpm changeset` locally for each logical change and commit the generated markdown file.
 2. Open a PR as usual.
 The **Release** GitHub Action will open/maintain a release PR that bumps versions and changelogs once changes land on `master`.
-3. When that release PR is merged into `master`, the same workflow runs `pnpm changeset version` and then `pnpm run release`, which tags the repo and creates a GitHub Release (no npm publish).
+3. When that release PR is merged into `master`, the workflow runs `pnpm changeset version` and then `pnpm run release` (which runs `changeset tag`) and automatically creates a GitHub Release without publishing to npm.

 > ℹ️ All releases are tracked via git tags/GitHub Releases only.
 Nothing is pushed to npm.